Wild, Nothstein win tight primary elections for 7th congressional district

 Nothstein, who brings an outsider status to the political sphere as an Olympic gold medal-winning cyclist, is a proponent of the second amendment, an advocate of term limits in Congress and a critic of Obamacare.

 His opposition, Dean Browning, a former Lehigh County commissioner, was within a percentage point of the lead all night.
-The primary was one of the closest contests of
+The primary was one of the closest contests of the night.

 Nothstein acknowledged the closeness of the vote in his speech and advocated not only for a unified Republican party, but also a more collaborative political environment across party lines.